OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-15.md

 ## 1 Corinthians 15:56

-The sting of death is sin, and the power of sin is the Law;
+The sting of death is sin, and the strength of sin is the Law;

 ## 1 Corinthians 15:57

-But thanks be to God, who gives us the victory through our Lord Jesus Christ.
+So, thanks be to God, who grants us the victory through our Lord Jesus Christ.

 ## 1 Corinthians 15:58